-As noted earlier, we established a University Sustainability Task Team under the leadership of our Chief Financial Officer, Mr Kamlesh Riga.
+As noted earlier, we established a University Sustainability Task Team under the leadership of our Chief Financial Officer, Mr Riga.
 Among other things, the Task Team's responsibilities included:

-- Identification of financial risks facing the University and proposing mitigating measures; - developing a financial sustainability model and action plan for our University; - recommending short- to medium-term measures to manage our cash flow; - reviewing our spending priorities for 2020 and recommending emergency control measures to preserve cash; and - developing an appropriate approach to financial planning and budgeting for the fiscal years 2021 and 2022.
+- proposing mitigating measures; - developing a financial sustainability model and action plan for our University: - our cash flow: - reviewing our spending priorities for 2020 and recommending emergency control measures to preserve cash; and - developing an appropriate approach to financial planning and budgeting for the fiscal years 2021 and 2022.